 Personal property is incidental to real property acquired in an exchange if, in standard commercial transactions, the personal property is typically transferred together with the real property, and the aggregate fair market value of the incidental personal property transferred with the real property does not exceed 15 percent of the aggregate fair market value of the replacement real property.

 The incidental property rule itself is found in Prop.
 Regs.
 Sec.
 1.1031(k)-1(g)(7)(iii).
+If the personal property qualifies as incidental, the like-kind exchange will be valid; however, gain will be recognized based on the FMV of the personal property.
 Generally speaking, this is good news for most property owners who might be considering a like-kind exchange, or who have conducted them since January 2018.
 Certainly, there are property types that will have in excess of 15% allocated to personal property, but this is without a doubt a very positive development.
 Also, since most like-kind exchanges involve a “trade up” to a property with a significantly higher tax basis, the FMV (most likely the purchase price of the replacement property) will drive any decisions with respect to what the actual limitations are, if any, for the personal property that is allowed to be included from the exchanged basis.

 Real world example